 WASD Keyboards focus is to provide quality mechanical keyboards.
 We do not use any fancy marketing terms to trick you into thinking our keyboard is superior.
-Here are some things to look at for:
+Here are some things to look out for:

 Key Polling Rate - Although this can make some difference in mice, it is largely irrelevant for keyboards.
 Even the fastest typist in the world wouldn't see any difference by increasing the polling rate of a keyboard.
 With Key Rollover, multiple key strokes, even when pressed together in between scan cycles, will be recognized in the correct order during the next scan cycle.

 Gold Plated Connectors - Although our cable does have gold plating, in reality, it makes no noticeable difference in connectivity or latency.
 If anything, it would be more important to look at cable shielding and overall length.
 Too long of a cable without proper shielding can cause a weak signal.

 Gaming Matrix - This is similar to Key Rollover, but is far inferior.
 To save costs, some keyboards are designed so that only certain areas of the keyboard can register more keys at once rather than offering the true Key Rollover achieved by adding diodes to the circuit.

 Anti-Ghosting - This is sometime used in place of Key Rollover, but the terminology is incorrect since ghosting is a different (and rare) issue.
 You will need to do more research to see what key rollover technology is being used.
-Ghosting is when two or more keys are pressed and an key that was not pressed registers instead.
+Ghosting is when two or more keys are pressed and a key that was not pressed registers instead.